Mysorean invasion of Malabar: Attacks on Travancore (1789–1790)

 Tipu decided to tighten his grip on his possessions in Malabar and occupy Travancore, as he saw the control of ports and access to the routes to them as highly strategic.
 Travancore had been Tipu's target since the end of the Second Anglo-Mysore War.
 Indirect attempts to take over the kingdom had failed in 1788, and Archibald Campbell, the president of Madras at the time, warned Tipu that an attack on Travancore would be treated as a declaration of war on the Company.
 Tipu received an invitation to intervene from the ruler of Cannanore, and the Mysore forces arrived in Malabar.
 Initially Tipu tried to subdue Travancore tactically with the help of the Kingdom of Cochin, but the king of Cochin refused and allied with Travancore.

 In 1789, Tipu sent forces to Malabar to subdue a rebellion.
 Many rebels found political asylum in Travancore and Cochin in the wake of his advance.

 In late 1789, Tipu began to gather troops at Coimbatore in preparation for an assault on the Nedumkotta, the fortified line of defence built by Dharma Raja of Travancore to pursue the 1789 rebels.

 The onset of monsoons prevented Tipu from moving further.
 Tipu got information that the East India Company was planning to attack his capital and retreated to defend it.

 British take the Malabar

 In late 1790, British forces took control of the Malabar Coast.
 A force under Colonel James Hartley gained a decisive victory in the Battle of Calicut in December, while a second under General Robert Abercromby routed the Mysore at Cannanore a few days later.

-Battle of Calicut (1790)

-The Battle of Calicut took place between 7 and 12 December 1790 at Thiroorangadi.
-Three regiments from the British East India Company, consisting of 1,500 men led by Hartley with the aid of sepoys and horses provided by Travancore, defeated a 9,000-man Mysore army, killing or wounding about 1,000, and taking a large number of prisoners, including the commander, Hussein Ali.